Hospital Negligence Claims

-If you would like some free legal advice about making a claim, contact us today for a free consultation.
-We will be happy to discuss your accident, answer any questions you may have and let you know if you have a valid compensation claim.
+If you would like some free legal advice about making a claim, call 0800 678 1410 today for a free consultation.
+A friendly legal adviser will be happy to discuss your accident, answer any questions you may have and let you know if you have a valid compensation claim.

-Our free case assessment is provided with no obligation to proceed.
-So you can contact us for a chat even if you are unsure about whether or not you want to pursue a claim.
+The free case assessment is provided with no obligation to proceed.
+So you can contact a legal adviser for a chat even if you are unsure about whether or not you want to pursue a claim.

-If you do have a valid case and want to proceed, we will offer you a 100% no win no fee service.
+If you do have a valid case and want to proceed, your solicitor will offer you a 100% no win no fee service.
 This gives you the benefit of no upfront costs, no hidden fees and no financial risk.
-If we cannot win your compensation claim for hospital negligence, you won’t pay us a penny.
+If your solicitor cannot win your compensation claim for hospital negligence, you won’t pay them a penny.